-- Fresh Fields has partnered with Edward Davis, LLC as its security consultant - Edward Davis, LLC is a team of world-class security solutions experts located in Boston, Massachusetts.
-The Davis Team works with each of their clients to assess, analyze, and develop powerful solutions that minimize their exposure to security risk. - All of their clients, including Fresh Fields, understand that ensuring the safety and security of their employees, customers, products and mitigating any impact to its neighbors is their number one priority.
-In a world where risk is more advanced and complex every day - being prepared is the only smart choice. - Fresh Fields has made clear to the Davis Team that one of their primary goals for their Gloucester dispensary is to be a welcomed and productive addition to the Essex Ave neighborhood and the greater Gloucester business community.
-Fresh Fields intends to integrate and participate in all efforts made by Gloucester business leaders and community stakeholders to maintain a safe and clean Gloucester community
+- Security and Safety are paramount for Fresh Fields. - Fresh Fields has partnered with The Edward Davis Company as its security consultants. - The Davis team is made up of world-class, security solutions experts located in Boston, MA. - The Davis Team works with each of our clients to assess, analyze and develop powerful solutions that minimize exposure to security risks. - Fresh Fields understands that ensuring the safety and security of employees, customers, products and mitigating any impact to its neighbors their #1 priority.
+Being prepared is the only smart choice. - Fresh Fields has made it clear to the Davis Team that one of their primary goals is for their Beverly Dispensary to be a welcomed and productive addition to the neighborhood and the Greater Beverly Business Community.